[Nature Communications] A Large Model for Non-invasive and Personalized Management of Breast Cancer from Multiparametric MRI

-The Smart Lab team at the Hong Kong University of Science and Technology collaborated with Harvard University, Shenzhen People’s Hospital, the PLA Middle Military Command General Hospital, the Shenzhen Institute of Advanced Technology, The University of Hong Kong, The Chinese University of Hong Kong, Yunnan Cancer Hospital, and other institutions to propose a novel approach for non-invasive and personalized management of breast cancer patients using multiparametric MRI (mpMRI).
-The team developed a Large Mixture of Modality Experts model (MOME) that integrates mpMRI information, providing a comprehensive model for non-invasive personalized breast cancer diagnosis, grading, and treatment prediction.
+The Smart Lab team at the Hong Kong University of Science and Technology, working with a consortium of institutions including Harvard University, Shenzhen People’s Hospital, the PLA Middle Military Command General Hospital, the Shenzhen Institute of Advanced Technology, The University of Hong Kong, The Chinese University of Hong Kong, and Yunnan Cancer Hospital, has pioneered a novel approach for non-invasive and personalized management of breast cancer patients.
+Published in Nature Communications, the study introduces a Large Mixture of Modality Experts (MOME) model that integrates multiparametric MRI (mpMRI) data, and is developed based on the largest breast MRI dataset to date.
+The model enables comprehensive, non-invasive diagnosis, grading, and treatment prediction for breast cancer.

 MOME Cover